Fishing at the Santee Cooper can be amazing with trophy-size fish being a regular item on the end of your fishing pole.

 Warm spring rains frequently bring crappie to creek inlets in shallow water.
 Depending on water temperature, the spawning cycle for crappie lasts from the full moon in March to the full moon in May.

-Medium size minnows worked over brush at depths of 2 to 12 feet is the most popular bait.
+Medium-size minnows worked over brush at depths of 2 to 12 feet are the most popular bait.
 Small jigs or spoons on light tackle are also effective.

 From early October until winter the crappie will move to slightly more shallow water in the dead tree fields and brush piles.
 “Stump-Jumping” with live medium minnows is the best fishing method at this time.